Alexander Mattison Player Prop Bets for NFL Week 14 | Minnesota vs. Pittsburgh 12/9/2021

 Matchup vs. Pittsburgh

-- Allowing 130.9 rushing yards per game, the Steelers have the 27th-ranked run defense in the league.
+- The Steelers give up 130.9 yards per game on the ground, the NFL's 27th-ranked rush defense.

-- This season the Steelers have conceded 12 rushing TDs.
-They are ranked 21st in the NFL in that category.
+- Mattison and the Vikings will face off against the NFL's 21st-ranked defense in terms of rushing touchdowns allowed (12).

 Recent Performances

-- In last week's matchup with the Lions, Mattison ran for 90 yards on 22 carries (averaging 4.1 yards per carry) while scoring one touchdown on the ground.
+- In last week's outing against the Lions, Mattison ran the ball 22 times for 90 yards (4.1 yards per attempt) and scored one touchdown.

 - Mattison added three catches for 34 yards.

-- In his last three games, Mattison has 116 rushing yards on 32 carries (38.7 yards per game), with two touchdowns.
+- In his last three games, Mattison has racked up 32 carries for 116 yards (38.7 per game) and two touchdowns.

 Mattison's Minnesota Teammates